pauladam94/Ville-Embourbee/README.md

 ## Template used

-I'm using the [efram_template] (https://github.com/emilk/eframe_template/).
+I'm using the [efram_template](https://github.com/emilk/eframe_template/).
 I understand evrithing i have done in Rust.
 However i only have a basic understanding of the code for compiling in web-assembly and using it as a web page.

 ### EGUI